cookiesikeri/cicd-nodejs-test/README.md

 *Networking*:
 the app can be accessed using a load balancer connected to the EC2 using the target group which has the port of the app.

+this should run in a live server .